Touchstone Talks: Ep 3 - What's Your Number?

 We have the value drivers.

-You talked about that a little bit.
+We talked about that a little bit.

 Those are the the elements,